 In an interview with NPR, internee John Tateishi said that after internment ended, "There were no complaints, no big rallies or demands for justice because it was not the Japanese way."

-Nevertheless, in 1988, President Reagan signed the Civil Liberties Act, which offered a formal apology to all living former internees and their families.
+Nevertheless, in 1988, U.S. President Ronald Reagan signed the Civil Liberties Act, which offered a formal apology to all living former internees and their families.
 Surviving victims were also paid $20,000 in reparations.
 Ansel Adams/Library of Congress

 44 of 45

-"A Date Which Will Live In Infamy": The Attack On Pearl Harbor
+"A Date Which Will Live In Infamy": Inside The Attack On Pearl Harbor And The Aftermath

 "I hereby authorize and direct the Secretary of War, and the Military Commanders whom he may from time to time designate, whenever he or any designated Commander deems such action necessary or desirable, to prescribe military areas in such places and of such extent as he or the appropriate Military Commander may determine, from which any or all persons may be excluded, and with respect to which, the right of any person to enter, remain in, or leave shall be subject to whatever restrictions the Secretary of War or the appropriate Military Commander may impose in his discretion."

-Journalists fueled the fire.
+In the meantime, some journalists fueled the fire.
 Pulitzer Prize-winning columnist Westbrook Pegler — described by journalist Max Blumenthal as "one of the godfathers of right-wing populism" — wrote, "The Japanese in California should be under armed guard to the last man and woman right now and to hell with habeas corpus until the danger is over."

 "It is hard to overstate just how quickly this happened," Densho Content Director Brian Niiya wrote in 2023.
 "At the Owens Valley site in central California — what would eventually become Manzanar — lumber began arriving on March 14 and the first building went up three days later.
 The first Japanese American 'volunteers' arrived on March 21.
 By April 11 — just three weeks later — there were over 3,300 Japanese Americans there."